cg2021c/threejs-presentation-anak-ambis/6.2.LatheGeometry/README.md

 <a href="https://cg2021c.github.io/threejs-presentation-anak-ambis/learning-threejs-master/chapter-06/02-advanced-3d-geometries-lathe.html"><h3>Try Yourself</h3></a>

-In the preceding screenshot, you can see the points used to create this geometry as a set of small red spheres.
+In the preceding screenshot, we can see the points used to create this geometry as a set of small red spheres.
 The positions of these points are passed in to THREE.LatheGeometry, together with a couple of other arguments.
 Before we look at all the arguments, let's look at the code used to create the individual points and how THREE.LatheGeometry uses this points:

 ```js
 function generatePoints(segments, phiStart, phiLength) {